SilkRose/Pony/src/stories/diary-duet/day-01.md

 Dear diary,

 I made a new friend today!!
 I met him at Twilight's.
+His name is Joshua, or Josh for short.

 I was going to show him around town, but then it started raining.

 We hung out in my room, I made sure we had lots of fun!
 I could tell he was nervous being in a new place.
 I mean who wouldn't?
 I reassured him, and I think it helped.

+After it stopped raining, I walked him back to Twilight's.
+I gave him a hug when I went to leave and… he started crying :(

+I let the hug go on for as long as he needed.
+I don't know why he was crying, but I was there for him.
+I hope he's alright!

+I didn't ask about it, I figure he will tell me when he is ready.

+I went home and cleaned up my room, thinking about Josh and the day we had together.

+I think tomorrow I'll show him the town, like we were suppose to do today.

+Goodnight, Dairy.

 ~Pinkie